Jason2Brownlee/AuthoritySite/advice/README.md

 As far as I know, zero people I have advised started anything.

 I don't think people take advice.
-Honestly, I think the above resources are only useful to those who have already started building an authority site business or are already running one.
+Honestly, I think this project is only useful to those who have already started building an authority site business or are already running one.
 I don't know how to motivate someone who is interested, to actually start.

 But I might be wrong.
 If only one person is inspired to dive in, then this guide was worth it.